Free Action Plan Template Download: Google Sheets, Excel, Word, and PDF

 Step 2: Adjust the Task Columns

 The default columns are: Task, Owner, Deadline, Priority, Status, and Dependencies.
 For simpler plans (personal development, small teams), you can remove the Dependencies column.
 For complex plans (corrective action, strategic), consider adding columns for Risk Level, Budget, or Done Criteria.
-The Google Sheets and Excel templates allow easy column insertion.

 Step 3: Set Your Review Schedule